 The Directors have conducted an assessment of the Company's going concern status based on its current position and forecast results.
 The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least twelve months from the date of approval of the Annual Report and accounts and in the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the Strategic Report, Directors' Report and Financial Statements.
+Accordingly, they continue to adopt the going concern basis in preparing the Strategic Report, Directors' Report, Financial Statements and notes.

-The going concern assessment has been made with consideration to the principal impacts and risks posed to the Company, including impact of COVID-19.
-As part of their assessment of the Company's ability to continue as a going concern the Directors looked at the financial performance, capital management, cash flow, solvency and future outlook of the Company, including under severe but plausible scenarios and severe and concurrent risks as part of stress testing and reverse stress testing.
-Scenarios considered included a long economic recovery from COVID-19 in addition to climate-related risks.
+The going concern assessment has been made with consideration to the principal impacts and risks posed to the Company, including the prolonged level of heightened inflation as result of the Ukraine war.
+As part of their assessment of the Company's ability to continue as a going concern the Directors looked at the financial performance, capital management, cash flow, solvency and future outlook of the Company, including under a number of reasonably plausible severe scenarios and severe and concurrent risks as part of stress testing and reverse stress testing.
+Scenarios considered included a heightened inflation environment.
 Under such scenarios, significant short-term reductions in profitability arise, however the Company would still remain within its risk appetites for regulatory solvency and liquidity.
 Additional management actions would allow the downside impact to be further mitigated by reducing expenditure, reducing dividends to the Company's parent or divesting investments.

 As part of their assessment, the Directors have given due regard to the liquidity, regulatory capital and the ability of the company to meet obligations over a three-year time horizon in line with our planning cycle and reflective of the short-tail nature of our business.
-The Company is well capitalised with a strong liquidity position and investment-grade credit rating, with £647m of liquid assets available at 31 December 2021 and a Solvency II capital ratio of 175%.
+The Company is well capitalised with a strong liquidity position and investment grade credit rating, with £802,780k of liquid assets available at 31 December and a Solvency II capital ratio of 191%4.
 The Directors have a reasonable expectation that the Company is expected to remain well-capitalised over the Company's three-year planning horizon.
-Despite ongoing uncertainty with COVID-19, the Directors do not consider that COVID-19 changes the conclusion of the Company's going concern assessment and the Company remains sufficiently reserved for uncertainty surrounding timing and scale of anticipated claims rebound through Solvency II technical provisions and customer rebate provision.